-- Known hypersensitivity to the active substance or to any of the excipients. - Cataflam should not be given to patients who have experienced asthma, urticaria, or allergic type reactions after taking aspirin or other NSAIDs.
-Severe, rarely fatal, anaphylactic-like reactions to NSAIDs have been reported in such patients (see section 6 Warnings and precautions - Anaphylactoid Reactions). - Active gastric or intestinal ulcer, bleeding or perforation (see sections 6 Warnings and precautions and 7 Adverse drug reactions). - Last trimester of pregnancy (see section 9 Pregnancy, lactation, females and males of reproductive potential). - Hepatic failure. - Renal failure (GFR < 15 mL/min/1.73 m). - Established congestive heart failure (New York Heart Association [NYHA] classification II-IV). - Ischemic heart disease.

-- Peripheral arterial disease and/or cerebrovascular disease. - Cataflam is contraindicated for the treatment of peri-operative pain in the setting of coronary artery bypass graft (CABG) surgery (see section 6 Warnings and precautions). - Like other non-steroidal anti-inflammatory drugs (NSAIDs), Cataflam is also contraindicated in patients in whom the use of acetylsalicylic acid or other NSAIDs can precipitate asthma, angioedema, urticaria, or acute rhinitis (i.e., NSAID-induced cross-reactivity reactions) (see sections 6 Warnings and precautions and 7 Adverse drug reactions).
+- Known hypersensitivity to the active substance, sodium metabisulphite, or to any of the other excipients. - Active gastric or intestinal ulcer, bleeding or perforation (see sections 6 Warnings and precautions and 7 Adverse drug reactions). - Last trimester of pregnancy (see section 9 [Pregnancy, lactation, females and males of reproductive potential](#)). - Hepatic failure. - Renal failure (GFR < 15 mL/min/1.73 m2). - Established congestive heart failure (New York Heart Association [NYHA] classification II-IV). - Ischemic heart disease. - Peripheral arterial disease and/or cerebrovascular disease. - Like other non-steroidal anti-inflammatory drugs (NSAIDs), Voltaren is also contraindicated in patients in whom the use of acetylsalicylic acid or other NSAIDs can precipitate asthma, angioedema, urticaria, or acute rhinitis (i.e., NSAID-induced cross-reactivity reactions) (see sections 6 Warnings and precautions and 7 Adverse drug reactions).